pacman.model.graphs.application package

 Parameters:

-n_atoms (int or float or numpy.) – Value convertible to int to be used for n_atoms
+n_atoms – Value convertible to int to be used for n_atoms

 Returns: